suomela/mf2d/README.md

 All file names are given in a format supported by the cfitsio library.
-In particular, prefix the output file names with an exclamation mark if you want to overwrite existing files.
+In particular, prefix the output file names with an exclamation mark if you want to overwrite existing files:

+  bin/mf2d 15 example/test-1.fits '!a.fits' '!b.fits'

 Performance